Skip to section

 4. Don’t Close The Door To The Future.

-As a general rule, even if you’re leaving a bad situation, avoid writing your resignation letter if you are angry or upset.
+As a general rule, even if you’re leaving a bad situation, avoid writing an angry resignation letter.
 An official document is not the place to vent your frustrations with the company, the role or other people.

 If you do decide to ‘go out with a bang’, there’s no guarantee news won’t travel along the grapevine, particularly within your own network.